 Having an indoor grill with removable plates will allow you to enjoy grilled food, while having more ways to cook.
-Instead of simply grilling, most grills with removable plates will allow you to panini press and griddle.
-This will keep things exciting every time you start the grill up, instead of the same boring cooking methods.

 When you’re done cooking, clean up is simple.
 You can remove the plates and not waste 20 minutes carefully cleaning the grill.
 You can either separate the plate from the base and wash it yourself or put it straight in the dishwasher.

-If you want to enjoy the convenience of indoor grills with removable plates, take a moment to review these 5 options:
+If you want to enjoy the convenience of indoor grills with removable plates, take a moment to review these 5 options.

 Top 5 Indoor Grills with Removable Plates